Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 The Company has no control over, and assumes no responsibility for, the content third-party web sites or services that You visit.

+## Reliability

+The Company makes commercially reasonable efforts to ensure that their respective SERVICES and APPLICATIONs have a high reliability.
+However, technical failures, acts of God and routine maintenance may render our SERVICES and APPLICATIONs unavailable at times, and/or may result in the loss of information.
+We shall not be liable to You or anyone else for any loss of information or for the non-availability of any SERVICES and APPLICATIONs.

 ## Termination

 We may terminate or suspend Your access immediately, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these TERMS.

 SERVICES free of charge may be terminated at any time if the Company decides to do so.
 Paid SERVICES may be terminated by either PARTY with a notice period of 30 days prior to the expiry of the respective contract, otherwise the contract term shall be extended by a further period.

-Upon termination, Your right to use the SERVICES will cease immediately unless the SERVICES represents a "offline" SERVICE, a SERVICE or APPLICATION which doesn't require any online connection, other SERVICES which We terminated, or third-party services.
+Upon termination, Your right to use the SERVICES will cease immediately unless the SERVICES represents a "offline" SERVICE, a SERVICE or APPLICATION which doesn't require any online connection.
 We have no control over third-party resources and services which may be necessary for some of Our SERVICES.
 Changes by these third-parties may lead to the termination of the SERVICES or reducing their functionality.
 You understand these dependencies and SERVICE  limitations and accept that the termination or reduced functionality cannot be used as reason for dispute, revocation or similarly.

 ## Limitation of Liability

-Notwithstanding any damages that You might incur, the entire liability of the Company and any of its suppliers under any provision of this TERMS and Your exclusive remedy for all of the foregoing shall be limited to the amount actually paid by through and for the SERVICES.
+Notwithstanding any damages that You might incur, the entire liability of the Company and any of its suppliers under any provision of this TERMS and Your exclusive remedy for all of the foregoing shall be limited to the amount actually paid by through and for the SERVICES to the Company.

 To the maximum extent permitted by applicable law, in no event shall the Company or its suppliers be liable for any special, incidental, indirect, or consequential damages whatsoever (including, but not limited to, damages for loss of profits, loss of data or other information, for business interruption, for personal injury, loss of privacy arising out of or in any way related to the use of or inability to use the SERVICES, third-party software and/or third-party hardware used with the SERVICES, or otherwise in connection with any provision of this TERMS), even if the Company or any supplier has been advised of the possibility of such damages and even if the remedy fails of its essential purpose.